logannc/fuzzywuzzy-rs/README.md

 ## Installation
 `fuzzywuzzy` is currently available through GitHub or crates.io.

-For the latest stable releas, add this to your `Cargo.toml`:
+For the latest stable release, add this to your `Cargo.toml`:

 ```toml
 [dependencies]